alex1779/shortcuts-linter-node-js/README.md

 ## Description <a name="about-project"></a>

-This project allows you to use shortcuts to run node commands to use linter in your local directory.
+This project allows you to use shortcuts to run node commands to use linter on windows in your local directory.